 It cannot be narrated by the same people who – alongside their white liberal colleagues – jump Black radicals, beating us down with tired Martin Luther King Jr quotes in an attempt to discipline our anger and fix the boundaries of our action.
 Not by the same people who spew King at every opportunity, wielding him as a cudgel against those whom they have trained in the belief that King is king and his word is law.

 It is a cult of King sustained, on the one hand, by the power of white liberal media, schools and corporate offices that have bled him of what little anti-colonialism he had in order to parade him for their purposes, and on the other hand, by the effective silencing of his contemporaries and his contemporary critics.

 You have not only been complicit in the silencing of the radicals, but by hogging the mic and having the prerogative on how Black struggle is spoken of and its history remembered, you have engineered it.
-Even as our people are or are , they die a second death in your willful amnesia.
+Even as our people are permanently incarcerated or are made refugees and hunted, they die a second death in your willful amnesia.

 Black radical critics have proven to be right although you would not know it by how little their names are known and how little room you have given them.
 Get off the mic and give it to the people.
 Get off the platform and out of the newsroom.
 Your time is up.

 For far too long, Black liberal, you have been allowed to domesticate Black radicalism.
 Because our oppressors prefer you to us and at any sign of trouble, rush out to find you to speak on behalf of all Black people, you have eagerly taken the chance to hog all of the mics and silence us.
 You weaken our revolt with your narration.